 The Horowhenua District is part of the Horizons region.
 As such, rates for the Horizons Regional Council are payable but not included in the information provided here.
 Information on the Horizons Regional Council rates can be found on the Horizons Regional Council website.

 At least once every three years every district and city in New Zealand is revalued to set the values on which council rates are based for the following three years.
-New rateable valuations for Horowhenua properties were sent out by QV in November 2019.
-These new values have been used by Horowhenua District Council to determine rating from 1 July 2020.
+These new values are used by Horowhenua District Council to determine rating from 1 July 2023.
 To find out more about the revaluation process, please visit our How Will Revaluations Affect Your Rates page.

 If you are searching by Your Address you can:

 When typing the address in it may take a few seconds for it to be found.

 - Rates review - A change that Horowhenua District Council is proposing to make to how we share rates across the district.

 Since the August 2022 property revaluations have to be included in the options, let’s start with them.
 The Rating Valuation Act 1988 says valuations for each ’rating unit’ (basically, a property) have to be updated every three years.
 These revaluations are the largest driver in the rates increase by property type and account for the large increases in both land and capital value we’ve seen over three years.
 Urban properties have experienced the greatest increases.